-This guide will help you gather the psychiatric hospital records you will need to produce for an aviation psychiatric evaluation.
+This guide will help you gather the residential treatment or hospital records you will need to produce for an aviation psychiatric evaluation.

 In the FAA Specification Sheet for a psychiatric examination, one of the core duties that the aviation psychiatrist must complete is: